-I really love the Sigma 35mm f/1.4 Art BOKEH when shot wide open.
-With the new firmware 2.0 on the Nikon Z6 the eye tracking focus really helps nail the eyes when focusing.
+I love the Sigma 35mm f/1.4 Art BOKEH when shot wide open.
+With the new firmware 2.0 on the Nikon Z6, the eye tracking focus helps nail the eyes when focusing.

-Now I was in the room with the Groom and all his 16 attendants.
+I was in the room with the Groom and all his 16 attendants.
 Did I say this is the largest bridal party I have seen?
 30 total.
-They have a lot of friends and family is the best way to describe this conundrum.
+They have many friends and family, which is the best way to describe this problem.

-The Sigma 24.0-105.0 mm f/4.0 let me go from this wide group shot inside to much tighter shots of the Groom with individuals.
+The Sigma 24.0-105.0 mm f/4.0 let me go from this broad group shot inside to much tighter shots of the Groom with individuals.

 My Flash Settings on Nikon Z6